 Don’t forget to also take a look at Airbnb.
 They have many accommodation options available in Barcelona, and many of them are cheaper than your average hotel.
 Click here to get $40 off your next booking with Airbnb.

-Below are some popular tours in Barcelona that you might enjoy doing.
+Below are some popular day trips from Barcelona that you might enjoy doing.

 I hope I’ve given you a sample of the best things to do in Barcelona.
 It is a city you can come back to again and again, and still do something different each time!
 So take your time and enjoy your visit to this incredible city!